 - Pain and swelling in the large joints, such as the knees

-- Heart problems -- Palpitations, lightheadedness, fainting, chest pain, and shortness of breath may develop in fewer than 10% of people with Lyme disease.
+- Heart problems, such as palpitations, lightheadedness, fainting, chest pain, and shortness of breath, which may develop in fewer than 10% of people with Lyme disease.
 Symptoms may show up several weeks after infection and last a few days or weeks.

-- Neurological symptoms -- stiff neck and severe headache (may indicate meningitis), temporary paralysis of muscles in the face (Bell's palsy), numbness, pain or weakness in the limbs, or poor motor coordination.
+- Neurological symptoms, such as a stiff neck and severe headache (may indicate meningitis), temporary paralysis of muscles in the face (Bell's palsy), numbness, pain or weakness in the limbs, or poor motor coordination.

-- Arthritis -- 60% of people not treated with antibiotics develop recurring attacks of arthritis, most often in the knees, that last a few days to a few months.
-About 10 - 20% people who are not treated will develop chronic arthritis.
+- Arthritis, 60% of people not treated with antibiotics develop recurring attacks of arthritis, most often in the knees, that last a few days to a few months.
+About 10 to 20% people who are not treated will develop chronic arthritis.

-- Neurological problems -- Up to 5% of people who don't get treatment develop long-lasting problems, including numbness in hands or feet, shooting pains, and short-term memory problems.
+- Neurological problems, up to 5% of people who do not get treatment develop long-lasting problems, including numbness in hands or feet, shooting pains, and short-term memory problems.

 What Causes It?

 Deer ticks carrying the bacterium B. burgdorferi bite people.
-The bacteria get into the skin, after the infected tick has been in place for 36 - 48 hours.
+The bacteria get into the skin, after the infected tick has been in place for 36 to 48 hours.

 Your risk of Lyme disease may be higher if you: